Marlee Francois

-Marlee François (/fr/; born 29 December 2002) is an Australian professional footballer who plays as a winger for A-League Men club Auckland FC.
+Marlee François (/fr/; born 29 December 2002) is an Australian professional footballer who plays as a winger.
+Most recently for A-League Men club Auckland FC.

 Early life

 François was born and raised in Campbelltown, New South Wales, to a Mauritian father and an English Mauritian mother.
 His family moved to England in 2013 after he and his brother, Tyrese Francois, signed for Fulham Academy.
 Francois left Fulham in February 2019 to join Bristol City.

 Club career

 Bristol City

 François signed a professional contract with Bristol City in March 2021.
 On 20 July 2021, François scored against Bristol City in a friendly match for Portsmouth after he was granted permission to feature for the opposition due to the low numbers in Portsmouth's match squad.
 It was dubbed the "Shortest loan in history."
 The next month Francois joined Bath City F.C. on a short-term loan.

 François signed a two-year contract extension with the option of a further year with Bristol City in August 2022.
 After 14-months sidelined with injury, Francois made his first-team debut, appearing as a substitute, in a FA Cup tie against West Brom on 28 January 2023.
 He was released by Bristol City at the end of the 2023–24 season.